Apoorva64/prog-sys/td01/readme.md

 22592 Feb 28 10:30 tri_bubble-basicExe.exe
 24576 Feb 28 10:45 tri.exe
 ```
 We notice that tri.exe is bigger than tri_bubble-basicExe.exe this is because we import a lib that allows to do linkage at runtime.
-Indeed `tri_bubble-basicExe.exe` dosen't need thoses libraries as its libraries are linked at compile time.
+Indeed `tri_bubble-basicExe.exe` doesn't need these libraries as its libraries are linked at compile time.

 By doing a nm diff between `tri` and `tri_bubble-basicExe.exe` we notice that dlerror, dlopen and dlsym have been loaded:
 ```